 It is the expectation that residents agree to take primary responsibility for their own safety and security, and to support the safety and security of others.
-OSU-Cascades and UHDS will work cooperatively with residents and with our OSU colleagues to promote a safe and secure environment, although absolute safety cannot be guaranteed.
-When signing the UHDS contract, students agree to read and abide by security policies and precautions stated in the UHDS Policy Guide and other university publications made available to them.
+OSU-Cascades and Residential Education and Housing (Housing) will work cooperatively with residents and with our OSU-Cascades colleagues to promote a safe and secure environment, although absolute safety cannot be guaranteed.
+When signing the Housing contract, students agree to read and abide by security policies and precautions stated in the Housing Policy Guide and other university publications made available to them.

 Any student who is concerned about a risk or threat of safety for themselves or others, or who has concerns about property damage, security risk, or significant disruption, should contact a housing staff member in their building.
-If the matter is urgent, call the Department of Public Safety at 541-322-3110.
+If the matter is urgent, call Campus Safety at 541-322-3110.
 The sooner we know about something, the sooner we can intervene.